The Scientific Reason You Are (Or Aren’t) a Mosquito Magnet

-One of the most dangerous bugs you need to watch out for during summer is mosquitoes.
+One of the most irritating aspects of spending time outdoors in the summer is the pesky mosquito.
 But no matter how you try to avoid them, some people naturally attract mosquitoes more than others.

 Your breath attracts mosquitoes

 One of the most important facts to remember is that mosquitoes track people down by smell and body odour, according to Bart Knols, PhD, a vector biologist dedicated to the study of mosquitoes.
-The carbon dioxide people exhale, along with chemicals from the skin, create an “odour plume” that mosquitoes can detect from up to almost 100 feet away, Knols says.
+The carbon dioxide people exhale, along with chemicals from the skin, create an “odour plume” that mosquitoes can detect from up to almost 30 metres (100 feet) away, Knols says.
 “Each person gives off more than 300 chemicals from the skin, more than 100 in exhaled breath,” Knols says.

 Your smell attracts mosquitoes

 The specific compounds on the skin that mosquitoes respond to vary by species.
 The yellow fever mosquito and Asian tiger mosquito, for example, respond well to lactic acid from skin.
 African malaria mosquitoes respond to a blend of fatty acids, according to Knols.
 Your individual mix of compounds and smells determine how much of a mosquito magnet you are, depending on the mosquito species.
 The blend of chemicals you produce are only partially in your control.
 These chemicals depend on your genetic make-up, health status, diet, skin pH, and microflora, Knols says.
 “Bacteria on the skin break down the compounds that we give off through our pores, and these are the attractive smells,” Knols says.
 “So it is not actually us that attract mosquitoes, but the bacteria on our skin.”